SeoK106/supervisely2coco/README.md

  * drawing the keypoints templete or uploading a keypoint image
      * set the node name : {"Head","neck","right shoulder", ...}
      * set the edge name : {"1,2","2,3",...} --> the nodes that the edge is connected to : "from,to"
-         * I start the node with 1(not 0), but it doesn't matter what it start with.
+         cf.I start the node with 1(not 0), but it doesn't matter what it start with.
 It's up to the developer.

 **2. Draw keypoints on the image**